Clean-air advocate accuses Colorado Springs of defamation

 The Gazette reports Leslie Weise of Monument filed suit Monday in Denver District Court.
-The newspaper said city officials didn’t immediately respond to requests for comment.
+City council spokesman Ted Skroback says city councilors don’t have any comment at this time.

 The dispute began when Weise spoke to the Gazette about a report on air pollution.
 The report was supposed to be confidential but a court inadvertently released it to her.